christenchung/Burden-Analysis-of-California-Emergency-Departments/README.md

 #### Recommendations

 * Promote programs coordinating care of chronic diseases for patients suffering from homelessness, mental health problems, and substance abuse
-* Conduct further analysis behind causes of increasing ER visits
+* Conduct further analysis behind causes of increasing ER visits, specifically after 2022
 * Direct resources and health care services to non-profit ERs in urban areas where demand is high
-* Streamline ER processes and maximize efficiency
+* Streamline ER processes to maximize efficiency (examples: merging patient records/EMR documents, optimize triage processes, and have case managers coordinate follow up care for chronic diseases at discharge)

 * Insights and recommendations:
   * **Burden Trends**: Analysis of burden and its change by year, understanding the relationship between burden and hospital ownership, health care resources